kellrott/galaxy-tooldev-docs/docs/04_ToolWrapper.md

 This creates a command line which is then passed into a runner script which is also part of the deliverable package.

-Broad’s MuTect variation caller demonstrates this type of wrapper with the runner script.
+Broad's MuTect variation caller demonstrates this type of wrapper with the runner script.

 An example of the wrapper XML for MuTect: https://github.com/ucscCancer/pcawg_tools/blob/master/tools/mutect/muTect.xml